Neerja (soundtrack)

 Neerja is the soundtrack album to the 2016 film of the same name directed by Ram Madhvani.
-The album featured four songs composed by Vishal Khurana with lyrics written by Prasoon Joshi.
+The album featured four songs composed by Vishal Khurana K with lyrics written by Prasoon Joshi.
 The soundtrack was preceded by the single "Jeete Hain Chal", released on 1 February, and the album was released through T-Series on 5 February.
 The soundtrack was positively received by critics.

 Development

-The soundtrack and score were composed by Vishal Khurana, with lyrics written by Prasoon Joshi.
+The soundtrack and score were composed by Vishal Khurana K, with lyrics written by Prasoon Joshi.
 Khurana, who had composed jingles for advertisements directed by Madhvani, had recalled that the latter had offered him to score for the film, and asked to know more about the life of Neerja Bhanot; when he read the script for the film, he found it fascinating and completely inspired by the story.
-According to Khurana, "The brief given to me was that the music should be a part of the film and go with i [sic] tone—simple and straight from the heart."
+According to Khurana K, "The brief given to me was that the music should be a part of the film and go with i [sic] tone—simple and straight from the heart."

-Khurana took around 8 months to compose the songs for the film.
+Khurana K took around 8 months to compose the songs for the film.
 Composer Shekhar Ravjiani, who made his acting debut in the film, had also sang one of the song "Gehra Ishq".
-Khurana added that despite being a musician, Ravjiani did not interfere in the decisions for music, and was supportive of his composition skills.
+Khurana K added that despite being a musician, Ravjiani did not interfere in the decisions for music, and was supportive of his composition skills.
 Sonam Kapoor, listened to one of his composition "Aisa Kyun Maa" and "was very happy, emotional" and encouraged Khurana.